jhuckaby/webp-wasm/README.md

 # Caveats

-Unfortunately, the [Squoosh WEBP decoder](https://github.com/GoogleChromeLabs/squoosh/blob/dev/codecs/webp/dec/webp_dec.cpp#L20-L23) requires a global [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) object definition, as it was originally written for use in browsers.
+Unfortunately, the [Squoosh WebP decoder](https://github.com/GoogleChromeLabs/squoosh/blob/dev/codecs/webp/dec/webp_dec.cpp#L20-L23) requires a global [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) object definition, as it was originally written for use in browsers.
 Since Node.js doesn't provide one of these, we automatically polyfill one for you:

 ```js
 class ImageData {